FAQ

 Bike Usage

 The brakes are located on the handles and in a position which would be similar to a normal drop bar on a road bike.
 The brakes are the usual road caliper brakes.
-The cables don’t get mangled up as they are attached to handles with are always horizontal and connected to your hands… they simply move up and down.
+The cables don’t get mangled up as they are attached to handles which are always horizontal and connected to your hands… they simply move up and down.

 There is absolutely no special coordination required!

 When given to absolute beginners, in our tests ALL were able to use it immediately on the first go.
-See short video of one of the open days here (click to see)
+See this short video of one of the open days here (click to see)

 Because the handlebars are parallel it comes very natural to first time users and no different to riding a normal bike.

 Learning to skate, skateboard, ski, waterski etc are all much much harder to learn yet people learn that in matter of hours or minutes.
-TwiCycle is incredibly easy to use.
+Twicycle is incredibly easy to use.

 There is a Chest PAD where the rider is resting his chest on.
 The pad is in such a position that it keeps one’s face a considerable distance away from the chain/chainring so that it can’t come into contact with one another.